 Discovery & Understanding: The initial component of this step will be a Connecting Our Future Kick Off Event to be held on October 18, 2017.
 The program will include discussions around the current transportation/mobility landscape in the Upstate as well as challenges, opportunities and future technology and innovation trends.
 The keynote speaker for the event will be Carla Bailo, Assistant Vice President, Mobility Research and Business Development, The Ohio State University.

 Development of Regional Mobility & Connectivity Vision: This step will include the hiring of a transportation consultant to help answer the questions of “What do we need?
 What do we want?
 How do we get it? and Who needs to be involved?”
 This document should become the “playbook” for local and regional efforts moving forward.

 Rollout & Initial Implementation: Following the completion of the regional vision and the public rollout, the real work will begin as stakeholders begin implementation of the strategies.
 This step will lead into the long-term effort that will include both local efforts focused around specific areas and modes of transportation and more regional efforts that focus on connectivity and growing the collective capacity.

 Anderson Area Transportation Study (ANATS) represented by Michael Gay

-To jump start this regional initiative, Ten at the Top will be hosting a Kick Off Event on October 18th at the TD Convention Center.
+To jump start this regional initiative, Ten at the Top hosted a Kick Off Event on October 18th at the TD Convention Center.